What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 50. Be wary of criticism and resistance: with BI, the way that decisions are made in your organization will be more transparent.
 Don’t expect everyone to be waiting for this.
 Middle management in particular sometimes cannot handle this transition.

-51. Ensure support from the management (again): you need a lot of support from the management (they must be squarely behind you) otherwise some middle management people will downsize or even sabotage your project.
+51. Ensure support from management (again): you need a lot of support from management (they must be squarely behind you) otherwise some middle management people will downsize or even sabotage your project.

 52. Organize a party: this great moment should not be forgotten soon.
-Therefore, organize a party for all involved and stakeholders.
-Celebrate the going live of the first dashboard.
+Therefore, organize a party for stakeholders and all involved.
+Celebrate the first dashboard going live.

 53. Management on the soapbox: during the first act of the party, have a board member and someone from operations say why the dashboard is important: much better decisions through insight and data analysis.
 And not to maintain a culture of accountability.